Cherisse Osei

 Cherisse Osei (born 23 December 1986) is an English drummer.
-Best known for her work with the band Simple Minds, Osei has also played with a number of acts, including Mantas, The Faders, Paloma Faith, Bryan Ferry, Kelly Jones, and Mika.
+She has been the drummer for the band Simple Minds since 2017.
+Osei has also played with Mantas, The Faders, Paloma Faith, Bryan Ferry, Kelly Jones, and Mika.
 In 2018, Osei won first place in the ‘Live Session Drummer’ category for Rhythm magazine's Music Radar polls.
 As a member of The Faders, Osei appeared on the series Veronica Mars.
 She cites John Bonham, Sheila E., Steve Gadd, Levon Helm, Tony Williams, and James Gadson as influences.

 Early life

 Osei grew up interested in becoming an actress or dancer but her parents' interest in music exposed her to "funk, jazz, hip hop and soul" and cultivated an interest in music.
 At the age of five she received a "pink Mickey Mouse drum kit" from her uncle: although it was her first exposure to drumming, it would only resonate later, at the age of 11, when a drum club was organized in her school and she felt compelled to permanently take the instrument up.
 By the age of 12, Osei had started playing in bands.
 When Osei was 15, she worked at a local music store in Wembley, which she credits with giving her exposure to drummers she "looked up to."